vp-valentinpfeil/vp-valentinpfeil.github.io/content/terms/index.md

 No obligation arises without a signed SOW.

 ### Intellectual Property
-Unless explicitly agreed otherwise in writing:
+Unless explicitly agreed otherwise in writing:   fire
 - Pre-existing intellectual property remains the property of the originating party.
 - Newly created work product will be licensed or assigned as defined in the applicable SOW.